-- A. The City will maintain revenue and expenditure categories according to state statute and administrative regulation. - B. Current revenues will be sufficient to support current expenditures.

-- C. All revenue forecasts will be performed utilizing accepted analytical techniques. - D. All fees for services shall be reviewed and adjusted (where necessary) at least every three years to ensure that rates are equitable and cover the total cost of service or that percentage of total service cost deemed appropriate by the City. - E. Revenues of a limited or indefinite term will be used for capital projects or one-time operating expenditures to ensure that no ongoing service program is lost when such revenues are reduced or discontinued. - F. Grant applications to fund new service programs with state or federal funds will be reviewed by the City, as they become available, with due consideration being given to whether locally generated revenues will be required to support these programs when outside funding is no longer available. - G. The City of Kirkland will establish and maintain Special Revenue Funds which will be used to account for proceeds from specific revenue sources to finance designated activities which are required by statute, ordinance, resolution or executive order. - H. Annual expenditures will be maintained within the limitations of annual revenues.
+- The City will maintain revenue and expenditure categories according to state statute and administrative regulation. - Current revenues will be sufficient to support current expenditures. - All revenue forecasts will be performed utilizing accepted analytical techniques. - All fees for services shall be reviewed and adjusted (where necessary) at least every three years to ensure that rates are equitable and cover the total cost of service, or that percentage of total service cost deemed appropriate by the City. - Revenues of a limited or indefinite term will be used for capital projects or one-time operating expenditures to ensure that no ongoing service program is lost when such revenues are reduced or discontinued. - Grant applications to fund new service programs with state or federal funds will be reviewed by the City, as they become available, with due consideration being given to whether locally generated revenues will be required to support these programs when outside funding is no longer available. - The City of Kirkland will establish and maintain Special Revenue Funds which will be used to account for proceeds from specific revenue sources to finance designated activities which are required by statute, ordinance, resolution or executive order.

-The City will not use short-term borrowing to finance current operating needs without full financial analysis and prior approval of the City Council - I. In order to ensure the continuity of services, the City will budget no more sales tax revenue than was received in the prior year as a hedge against possible future economic events. - J. Interest income revenue will be used to finance one-time capital or time-limited goods or services including debt service on councilmanic bond issues. - K. All authorized positions will be budgeted for a full year and with the maximum allowable benefit rate unless specifically designated by the City Council as a partial-year position.
+- Annual expenditures will be maintained within the limitations of annual revenues.
+The City will not use short-term borrowing to finance current operating needs without full financial analysis and prior approval of the City Council. - In order to ensure the continuity of services, the City will budget no more sales tax revenue than was received in the prior year as a hedge against possible future economic events. - Interest income revenue will be used to finance one-time capital or time-limited goods or services including debt service on councilmanic bond issues. - All authorized positions will be budgeted for a full year unless specifically designated by the City Council as a partial-year position. - The annual budget will be formally amended by the City Council as needed to acknowledge unforeseen expenditures.
+All requests for funding will be analyzed by Finance.
+The Council will be provided with a discussion of the legality and/or policy basis of the expenditure, the recommended funding source, an analysis of the fiscal impact and a review of all reserves and previously approved amendments since budget adoption. - A request will not be approved at the same meeting at which it is introduced unless it is deemed an urgent community issue by a supermajority vote of the City Council.
+Requests made to Council outside of the formal budget adjustment process will be analyzed and presented to the Council for approval at the next regular Council meeting that allows sufficient time for staff to prepare an analysis and recommendation.